webmasterdevlin/json-server/README.md

 ## Acknowledgements

-This project is inspired by the original [json-server](https://github.com/typicode/json-server) by typicode, rewritten in TypeScript with additional features and improvements.
+This project is inspired by the original [json-server](https://github.com/webmasterdevlin/json-server) by webmasterdevlin, rewritten in TypeScript with additional features and improvements.